levindoneto/droppedBox/README.md

 # DroppedBox

-Dropbox-like platform for sharing and automatic synchronization of files among different devices.
+Dropbox-like platform for sharing and automatic synchronization of files among different users with 2 or less devices.

 ## Used Technologies